 I believe the healing journey after divorce could be lifelong.
-Now, eight years since my divorce was finalized, I still have not arrived at a place that I feel everything is healed and restored.
+Now, eight years since my divorce was finalized, I still have not arrived at a place where I feel everything is healed and restored.
 My innocence was lost.
 As I’ve shared before, I have scars from the lying, gaslighting, and manipulation that I experienced.
 I have a hard time just trusting people without questioning their motives.
 And I have trauma responses that never seem to end.

 The person I was before my marriage is gone; she no longer exists.

-Side note: This is not to say I haven’t worked through the anger, the resentment, and the bitterness that keeps so many people stuck, unable to heal after their divorce.
+Side note: This is not to say I haven’t worked through the anger, resentment, and bitterness that keeps so many people stuck, unable to heal after their divorce.
 I have worked on my healing and I feel whole again.
 And I don’t hate my ex-husband or his new woman (I actually feel sorry for her).
 I don’t wish ill on anyone.
 They might wish ill on me and I might wish they’d get over it, but I have learned I can only control myself.
 And I know that no one who holds onto grudges years and years down the road lives in peace.
 Now, I choose to live in peace every day of my life (as far as it depends on me); that which doesn’t contribute to the life of peace I’ve created… has to go!
 This is a thriving life.

 My Identity Lost